HasanurHasu/brandshop-client-side-assignment/README.md

  - Users can add products.
  - Private Route.
  - Customize 404 page.
- - User can remove the addToCard list.
+ - User can remove the Order.
  - User can update products.